TanyaPS/GORM/doc/DB_Schema.md

 ### name
 The name of the destination.
 ### protocol
 Protocol used to transfer the file.
-Either ''ftp'' or ''sftp''.
+Either _ftp_ or _sftp_.
 ### host
 Fully qualified DNS name of the host.
 Must be resolvable.
 ### user
 Username to login with.
 ### pass
-Password to use if using ''ftp''.
+Password to use if using _ftp_.
 ### privatekey
-Full pathname for the SSH private key to use if using ''sftp''.
+Full pathname for the SSH private key to use if using _sftp_.
 ### localdir
 The name of the local directory (localdirs.name).
 ### remotedir